Chapter 4 – Syllables

 Supplementary Video

+Distinguishing heavy/long and light/short syllables is usually done by assessing which are long, but an alternate and simpler method is to discern which are short.
 A syllable is short if and only if it ends in a short vowel (a, i, u, ṛ or ḷ).
 In all other cases, a syllable is heavy.
+For example, the three syllables in red in the following line are light, as they each end in a short vowel.

-You can tell where a line ends by the punctuation.
+One exception is that a syllable is long if it is the last syllable of a line (even if its vowel is short).
 In Devanagari, line endings are marked by a single vertical line: |.
 The final line of a verse is marked by a pair of vertical lines: ||.
 These same punctuation symbols are often used in Roman transliteration as well.
-Be aware, though, that it is common for Sanskrit chants to be broken into half lines for ease of reading.
-A syllable ending a half line is not a heavy/long syllable.

 Holding

-Advanced: Duration of Guru SyllablesIn this course, we follow the system used for mātra-based meters in which all dirgha syllables are given two mātras, equal in length to any syllable with a long vowel, as described above.
+In this course, we follow the system used for mātra-based meters in which all dirgha syllables are given two mātras, equal in length to a syllable with a long vowel.
 That this system is well established is evidenced by the fact that the Totaka meter used by Adi Shankaracharya is set to beats and music following the rule that a laghu syllable is one count and all guru syllables are exactly two.
 There are also other approaches in which heavy syllables that do not contain a long vowel are given a more nuanced time for pronunciation.

 Supplementary Video